 In response to these changes, healthcare organizations are becoming more data-driven.
 Though many have already been collecting large volumes of data—patient information, physician performance metrics, billing and insurance information, and pharmaceutical data—they are now being asked to analyze that information regularly, and deliver critical insights to all levels of their organizations to actively affect change.

 For this reason, many of these companies have embraced traditional BI tools.
 And while this affords them some visibility into their data, they are running into the same bottlenecks as other industries when it comes to speed of analytics.

-That’s because those who need answers to data questions—executives, office managers, clinicians—don’t know how to use these cumbersome BI tools to get answers.
+That’s because those who need answers to data questions—executives, office managers, clinicians—don’t know how to use these cumbersome business intelligence tools to get answers.
 Nor do they have the time or inclination to learn.
-Instead they have to turn to pre-built reports, or rely on over-burdened data experts to get the the information they need.
+Instead they have to turn to pre-built business intelligence reports, or rely on over-burdened data experts to get the information they need.